 Pressure Sensor Calculator

-Enter your Sensor Output Value and Output Signal Type, set your Low and High Pressure Limits, pick a Pressure Unit, and the Pressure Sensor Calculator converts your raw signal into a Calculated Pressure — along with the Output Percentage and full Pressure Range.
+A pressure sensor outputs an electrical signal — like 4–20mA or 0–10V — that needs to be converted back into an actual pressure reading.
+Enter your Sensor Output Value, Output Signal Type, Low and High Pressure Limits, and Pressure Unit into the Pressure Sensor Calculator to get the Calculated Pressure in your chosen unit, along with the Output Percentage and full Pressure Range.

 Current sensor reading